 This simple, satiating smoothie is only sweetened with strawberries and blueberries.
-It is a healthy, low carb, yet delicious and filling smoothie great for kids and adults.
+It is a healthy, yet delicious smoothie recipe the whole family will love.

 - Combine all ingredients in a high powered blender.

-- Pour smoothie into a small bowl or large cup.
+- Pour smoothie into a bowl or large cup.

 **If you don't have a high powered blender like a Vitamix, you may need to add extra coconut milk for the mixture to blend.